kaiorosa1/100-days-of-code/r1-log.md

 I've worked on some challenges on FCC.
 Basic JavaScript, variables, how to assign values and how the operators work and how to handle strings.
 Started learning about HTML Canvas as well.

+### R1D31

+I started with a short session working on a CodeWars problem.
+I want to take my JS skills to the next level and I think websites like that can help me.
+Also worked on some FCC challenges.
+Functions, passing arguments, operators and the last ones were about if-else statement.
+Continued learning about HTML Canvas.